email discomfort

 And anyone willing to use it - has value.

-(Go into any church, and you will find that anyone who despises the humble toilet plunger
+(But go into any church, and you will find that anyone who despises the humble toilet plunger

 eric j. rose